status-im/nimbus-eth2/docs/the_nimbus_book/src/withdrawals.md

 Withdrawals are enabled for each validator once it's configured to use [0x01 withdrawal credentials](https://notes.ethereum.org/@launchpad/withdrawals-faq#Q-What-are-0x00-and-0x01-withdrawal-credentials-prefixes) which specify an execution layer address that will be the beneficiary of all withdrawn funds.

-If your validator was created with 0x01 withdrawal credentials, it's already fully prepared for withdrawals and you can safely skip the next steps.
+If your validator was created with 0x01 withdrawal credentials, it's already fully prepared for withdrawals and you can safely skip the next step.

 ## Updating your withdrawal credentials